Cost estimates for the Raleigh City Council’s January planning retreat in Wilmington have reached $16,241 with the hiring of an outside facilitator.

 The retreat plan has drawn fire from two council members who question the necessity of traveling outside Raleigh.
 Supporters of the plan, including Mayor Nancy McFarlane, argue that leaving Raleigh minimizes distractions and helps the council focus on developing a strategic plan for the city.

-At council members request, Hall also provided cost estimates for a Charlotte hotel about $5,000 more than Wilmington.
+At council members’ request, Hall also provided cost estimates for a Hilton hotel in Charlotte — about $5,000 more than Wilmington.
 Councilwoman Mary-Ann Baldwin had suggested the Queen City as an alternative where the council could learn about transit.